-How Kompromat Works
+How Blackmail Works in Russia

 Soon afterward, on April 7, 1999, Putin went on TV himself to claim the tape authentic—that the “man who looked like” Skuratov was indeed Skuratov—and called not only for Skuratov’s resignation, but for a more robust criminal investigation.

 All this is noteworthy not only because this was one of Putin’s key steps toward the presidential throne, but because this dark and convoluted chapter of contemporary Russian history is also, however amazingly, now relevant reading for understanding contemporary American history.
 Now that Buzzfeed has released a dossier compiled by a private intelligence company, with unverified allegations that the FSB has a video of Donald Trump with prostitutes in the Moscow Ritz Carlton in 2013, America has entered uniquely Russian territory.
-(I should add that I, like many other journalists, was approached over the summer with the story of the prostitutes, and found it difficult, if not impossible, to verify from abroad, and therefore abandoned my sleuthing.
-Yet American intelligence officials who have also investigated the dossier take seriously the possibility that the FSB could have some kind of compromising information on Trump, even if they haven’t verified the specifics.)
+(I should add that I, like many other journalists, was approached over the summer with the story of the prostitutes and could not verify it.)

 In any case, welcome to the world of kompromat, America.